All files will be installed in the subdirectory structure /usr/local/scmutils. The mechanics system has several parts:

 The other part is Scmutils, the numerical and algebraic packages, written in Scheme, that we will use for the mechanics work.

 Download the system (a TAR file, compressed with gzip) into a temporary directory of your choice.
 You can get an appropriate tarball from this directory.
-The file you want is something that looks like scmutils-20150730-x86-64-gnu-linux.tar.gz.
+The file you want is something that looks like scmutils-20160827-x86-64-gnu-linux.tar.gz.
 The long number is the date it was made.
-The AMDx86-64 or x86-64 is for 64-bit pc architecture machines running GNU/Linux, and the ix86 is for 32-bit pc architecture machines running GNU/Linux.
+The AMDx86-64 or x86-64 is for 64-bit pc architecture machines running GNU/Linux, and the ix86 is for 32-bit pc architecture machines running GNU/Linux (but 32-bit machines are now pretty obsoelete, so we stopped making distributions for that architecture).
 Your file is about 30 megabytes long.
 (There are also some MIT/GNU scheme system files that start mit-scheme.
 These are not needed for our class.)